ingram12/anon-chat/README.md

 An anonymous chat application with **end-to-end encrypted messages** and **Proof-of-Work (PoW) based protection** against spam and abuse.

 - ❌ No cookies
 - ❌ No IP tracking
 - ❌ No email or phone required
+- ❌ No real name (unless you choose to share one)
+- ❌ No ID or passport verification

 ## How It Works